 A moment later he was straying away again from his mother.
-Her stick was tied to a peg in the ground and she could not follow him.
+Her stick was tied to a peg in the ground and she could not was in motion.
+Then the sharp cry of a squaw inside sent him follow him.
 A part-grown puppy, somewhat larger and older than he, came toward him slowly, with ostentatious and belligerent importance.
-The puppy's name, as White Fang was afterward to hear him called, was Lip-lip.
-He had had experience in puppy fights and was already something of a bully.
+The puppy's name, as White Fang was afterward to fights and was already something of a bully.